What is Child Abuse?

 (b) A person who willfully or by culpable negligence neglects a child and in so doing causes great bodily harm, permanent disability, or permanent disfigurement to the child commits a felony of the second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.

 (c) A person who willfully or by culpable negligence neglects a child without causing great bodily harm, permanent disability, or permanent disfigurement to the child commits a felony of the third degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.

 (4) For purposes of this section, “maliciously” means wrongfully, intentionally, and without legal justification or excuse.
 Maliciousness may be established by circumstances from which one could conclude that a reasonable parent would not have engaged in the damaging acts toward the child for any valid reason and that the primary purpose of the acts was to cause the victim unjustifiable pain or injury.

-Ready for a serious Defense against any criminal charges against you.
+Ready for a serious defense against any criminal charges against you.
 Defense Lawyer Wayne Richter has offices conveniently located in West Palm Beach and Stuart to support his Clients with a solid criminal defense.
 Call Wayne today for a free consultation with our child abuse defense attorney.